 George Sanders played Jack Favell, who was having an affair with Rebecca when she died and is determined to prove that her husband murdered her.

 In 1972, Sanders famously killed himself after writing a suicide note that said, “Dear World, I am leaving because I am bored.
 I feel I have lived long enough.
 I am leaving you with your worries in this sweet cesspool.
 Good luck.”

 Rebecca’s Stone Cottage on the Beach:

 There is a major departure, however.
 In the novel, Max de Winter shoots Rebecca.
 In the movie, Max says he struck her and when she fell, she hit her head and died.

 When Laurence Olivier was cast as Max de Winter, he had just established himself in the U.S. as a romantic hero by playing Heathcliff in Wuthering Heights.

 She and Olivier were an item at the time and campaigned to get her cast alongside him.
 She had just finished playing Scarlett in Gone with the Wind.

 The DVD features her screen test with Olivier, and she tried her best to play a “plain Jane,” but it just wasn’t very believable.
 Apparently the producers agreed.
-Fontaine–a relative newcomer at the time–was cast instead.
+Fontaine, a relative newcomer at the time, was cast instead.

 When Mrs. Danvers finds out the truth about Rebecca, she sets the house on fire.
 The final paragraph in the novel describes how the de Winters are driving home and slowly realize what has happened:

-The road to Manderley lay ahead.
+“The road to Manderley lay ahead.
 There was no moon.
 The sky above our heads was inky black.
 But the sky on the horizon was not dark at all.
 It was shot with crimson, like a splash of blood.
-And the ashes blew towards us with the salt wind from the sea.
+And the ashes blew towards us with the salt wind from the sea.”

-Daphne du Maurier was born in London in 1907 and began writing in her ’20s.
-Rebecca made her famous.
+Daphne du Maurier was born in London in 1907 and began writing in her 20s.